zzztttkkk/lion/README.md

-# reflectx
+# lion

-reflection is useful, but I do't like complex tag.
+reflection is useful, but I do't like complex tags.

+[`lion`](https://www.dota2.com/hero/lion) is a character of Dota2, kind of evil and cute.
+Just like this package.

 ```go
 type User struct {
     Name string `opts:"name"`
     Age int `opts:"age"`